Chapter 3: When recovery is a fool’s game

 Just understand that this is what immediately sprang to my mind when Erik and Rräoha made their declarations.

-One thought on “Chapter 3: When recovery is a fool’s game
+3 thoughts on “Chapter 3: When recovery is a fool’s game

 1. Fukuro says: